oracle/graal/tools/docs/T-Trace-Manual.md

 });
 ```

+The `term.js` instrument waits for a call to `log` function with message 'are'
-The instruments waits for `log('are')` and at that moment it breaks the execution.
+and at that moment it emits its own exception effectively interrupting the user
+program execution.
 As a result one gets:

 ```bash
 $ js --polyglot --experimental-options --agentscript=term.js seq.js